kaitsubaka/clubhub_franchises/README.md

 # ClubHUB Franchises

-Technical test for club hub, a dockerized application to manage company franchises.
+Technical test for club hub, a dockerized application to manage company franchises developed with gitflow workflow.

 ## Deployment
 Run the next command from the project root with docker and docker compose insalled then wait until GraphqlAPP is serving in localhost:8080